top of page

 But WAIT!
 Someone overlooked the Dave Freisleben rookie card on the Lis sheet, so it WAS released into the wild with a Washington designator.
 In fact, it was printed, cut and packed out in great quantities before someone realized it.
 Hurriedly Topps corrected it by replacing Washington with San Diego, and the problem was solved.

 But WAIT!
-In their rush to correct the first mistake, Topps created a second when it was discovered that the font used in San Diego Padres was noticeably larger than the fonts used on the rest of the rookies.
+In their rush to correct their first mistake, Topps created a second when it was discovered that the font used in San Diego Padres was noticeably larger than the fonts used on the rest of the rookies.
 Stop the presses!
 Topps adjusted the font to the correct size, and began running the cards off again.

 The odd result of all this is that the Freisleben Washington variation is by far the most common version of the card, with the large print font card coming in second.
 The correct version of the card, with San Diego Padres in the correct font is actually the rarest of the 3.